 - I Have Your Wife: The scientists who worked in the abandoned lab were forced to do so because their families were held hostage.

 - I Know Mortal Kombat: Subverted when Ryan tries to justify taking the SniperBots on with a gun through his experience playing Call of Duty.
-Both Hilarity and Reality Ensue as the robots get right back up and he discovers his gun is out of power.
+Hilarity Ensues as the robots get right back up and he discovers his gun is out of power.
 Played straight in that their immunity is the only reason it doesn't work; he takes down several with precise shots before they can even react.

 - Imperial Stormtrooper Marksmanship Academy: The Doctor and her companions walk right into a trap and activate robot guards who shoot at them as they run away.
-Fortunately, all the shots are way off target.
+Fortunately, all the shots are way off target, despite being literally called "SniperBots".
 It's a little more justified than normal as the Doctor advises them to run randomly to avoid predictive targeting.

 - Innocuously Important Episode: Seems to just be an episode about the Doctor and her companions retrieving the TARDIS, but remember that run-in with the Remnants.
 It will be important.

 - I Work Alone: Epzo believes that being alone is the natural state of every sentient being, and refuses to rely on anyone.
 The events of the episode have him reconsidering this view.

 - Kidnapped Scientist: The scientists who used to work in the lab the Doctor and company find were subjected to this.
 Their families were also held hostage to force them to cooperate.

 - Kill It with Fire: The cloth weapons that the group encounters after fleeing the tunnels are destroyed by igniting the acetylene in the air with Epzo's cigar.